Karl Deutsch: Emigration and career

 In 1938 following the Munich Agreement allowing German troops to enter the Sudetenland, he and his wife did not return from a trip to the United States.
 In 1939 Deutsch obtained a scholarship to carry out advanced studies at Harvard University where he received a second PhD in political science in 1951.
 His dissertation, Nationalism and Social Communication, was awarded Harvard’s Sumner Prize in 1951.

 During World War II he worked for the Office of Strategic Services and participated in the San Francisco conference that resulted in the creation of the United Nations in 1945.
 Deutsch taught at several universities; first at MIT from 1943 to 1956 (he became a professor of history and political science at MIT in 1952); then at Yale University (initially as a visiting professor in 1957 before becoming a permanent professor in 1958) until 1967; and again at Harvard until 1982.
 He became a professor at Harvard in 1967, becoming Stanfield Professor of International Peace at Harvard in 1971, a position he held until his death.
 At Yale University, Deutsch developed the Yale Political Data Program, which collected quantitative indicators for theory testing.
+Among his advisees at Harvard were Mahmood Mamdani.

 Deutsch worked extensively on cybernetics, on the application of simulation and system dynamics models to the study of social, political, and economic problems, known as wicked problems.
 He built upon earlier efforts at world modeling such as those advanced and advocated by authors of the Club of Rome such as Limits to Growth by Donella Meadows, et al. (1972).
-He introduced new concepts such as security community to the literature.
+He worked with an interdisciplinary team to build new concepts such as security community to the literature.

 He held several other prestigious positions; he was a member of the board of World Society Foundation in Zürich, Switzerland from 1984 onwards.
 He was also elected President of the American Political Science Association in 1969, of the International Political Science Association in 1976, and of the Society for General Systems Research in 1983.
 From 1977 to 1987, he was Director of the Social Science Research Center Berlin (Wissenschaftszentrum Berlin für Sozialforschung, WZB) in Berlin.

-Karl W. Deutsch in his book The Nerves of Government: Models of Political Communication and Control hypothesized about “information elites, controlling means of mass communication and, accordingly, power institutions, the functioning of which is based on the use of information in their activities.”
+In his 1963 book The Nerves of Government, Deutsch proposed the concept of information elites: groups controlling the means of mass communication and thereby exercising significant political power.
+He argued that modern political systems function as communication networks where decision-making and social control depend on the flow and management of information.
+In his formulation, information elites act as gatekeepers who influence political outcomes by shaping which messages are transmitted and enforced.
+Deutsch’s cybernetic model emphasizes the role of communication channels in promoting or restricting the autonomy and responsiveness of political communities, highlighting the centrality of information control in governance.

 Personal life

 He died in Cambridge, Massachusetts, on 1 November 1992.
-He has two daughters, and three grandchildren.
+He has two daughters and three grandchildren.